gogins/csound-webserver-opcodes/README.md

 ```
 extern "C" void webkit_run_javascript(int browser_handle, std::string javascript_code);
 ```
-This is provided for the use of score generators and other code written in C++ and run in the Csound performance using the Clang opcodes (a just-in-time C++ compiler for csound).
+This is provided for the use of score generators and other code written in C++ that run in the Csound performance using the Clang opcodes (a just-in-time C++ compiler for csound).